 Before you start your creative photography project

-As with anything in life, once you have a photography project idea, it’s important to think it over and (potentially) make a clear plan of action.
-This is a big step towards being successful.
+As with anything in life, once you have a project idea, it’s important to think it over and make a clear plan of action.
+This is a big step toward being successful.
 So if you have a project in mind, before you actually start snapping photos, consider the following points:

 - Give yourself time.
 Keep in mind the amount of free time you have.
 Is it realistic for you to complete the project?
 There are some projects that take a real time commitment; make sure you have a good plan in place if this is the type of project you decide to tackle.
 And ask yourself: Are there any important events over the next few weeks, months, or year, such as a wedding or a house move, that might make it difficult to finish?

 - Plan out all the details.
 If your project is long term, perhaps lasting a whole year, then make a plan for how you’ll achieve it.
 A 365 project is especially demanding, as you need to take a photograph every day.
 If you can, plan out every day of the project – and make your plan prior to getting started.

 - Allow for the unexpected.
 There will be times when you get sick, come home late, or your drive or motivation isn’t quite there.
 The plan you make for your project should include some easy days.
 Think of it as cooking ahead and having some frozen food in the fridge ready to reheat.
 In photography, there are always a number of photos that are very easy to take but still look striking.
 Keep some easier photos held back for times that you need a break.